ongyx/cpk/README.md

 You can download the alpha release by following the instructions below.

 ## OpenTerm
-Run this commands in your shell.
+Run these commands in your shell.

 ```
 curl -O https://raw.githubusercontent.com/sn3ksoftware/sandpkg/testing/openterm/sandinstall.tar.gz